 The reason this happens is that your nervous system gets mired in a state of shock and your brain is unable to make sense of the events.
 When this happens, you can develop post-traumatic stress disorder (PTSD), which affects about 12 million adults in the US.

 To overcome the symptoms of PTSD or trauma, many people turn to drugs or alcohol as a form of self-medication.
 This practice, however, is a slippery slope if you don’t address the underlying trauma, as you can end up with a substance use disorder.

 To put some numbers to the connection between trauma and substance misuse, consider the following statistics:

 - Nearly two-thirds of intravenous (IV) drug users report childhood trauma or abuse

 - For each trauma, the risk for early initiation of substance abuse increase 2-4 times

 - 12%-34% of people in treatment for substance use disorders also have PTSD

-These numbers paint a very clear picture about how experiencing a traumatic event places you more at risk for misusing alcohol or drugs or, worse, developing a substance use disorder.
+These numbers paint a very clear picture of how experiencing a traumatic event places you more at risk for misusing alcohol or drugs or, worse, developing a substance use disorder.